-The two government-wide statements report the District's net position and how they have changed.
-Net position-the difference between the District's assets and deferred outflows and liabilities and deferred inflows is one way to measure the District's financial health or position.

-- \ Over time, increases or decreases in the District's net position are an indicator of whether its financial health is improving or deteriorating, respectively. - \ To assess the overall health of the District, you need to consider additional nonfinancial factors such as changes in the District's tax base.
+These two statements report the District's Net Position and changes in them.
+The District's Net Position (the difference between assets and liabilities) provide one measure of the District's financial health, or financial position.
+Over time, increases or decreases in the District's Net Position are one indicator of whether its financial health is improving or deteriorating.
+To fully assess the overall health of the District, however, you should consider nonfinancial factors as well, such as changes in the District's average daily attendance or its property tax base and the condition of the District's facilities.